zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    .. zeek:see:: login_confused login_confused_text login_display login_failure
       login_output_line login_prompt login_success login_terminal    rsh_request

-   .. todo:: Bro's current default configuration does not activate the protocol
+   .. todo:: Zeek's current default configuration does not activate the protocol
-      analyzer that generates this event; the corresponding script has not yet been ported to Bro 2.x.
+      analyzer that generates this event; the corresponding script has not yet been ported.
 To still enable this event, one needs to add a call to :zeek:see:`Analyzer::register_for_ports` or a DPD payload signature.